aarontyler1/deep-rl-trading/README.md

 ```

 with:
-* STRATEGY being the name of the trading strategy (by default TDQN),
+* STRATEGY: trading strategy (TDQN, TPPO, BuyAndHold, TrendFollowing, etc.)
-* STOCK being the name of the stock (by default Apple).
+* STOCK: ticker symbol (e.g. AAPL)
-* FREQUENCY being the name of the frequency of data you want to use (by default daily)
+* FREQUENCY being the name of the frequency of data you want to use (by default daily or can be adjusted to hourly)
             This requires changes to the starting,ending,splitting dates as yahoo finance only offers hourly data for the past 730 days

 The performance of this algorithmic trading policy will be automatically displayed in the terminal, and some graphs will be generated and stored in the folder named "Figures".

 # Citation